 The latest stable firmware is fully supported by our Support and Engineering teams.
 Older stables are supported with best effort; an upgrade to the latest stable will ensure full support.

-When an upgrade is scheduled by Engineering, the network administrators will receive an email notification 7-14 days in advance.
+When an upgrade is scheduled by Meraki, the network administrators will receive an email notification 7-14 days in advance.
 Upgrades are scheduled for the maintenance window configured on the Network Wide General page.
 Administrators can choose to view, reschedule, or cancel pending upgrades with the firmware upgrades tool.
 If no action is taken, the upgrade will be performed as scheduled.

 Critical updates, such as those to address high-impact security vulnerabilities, may be scheduled on a shorter timeline.